TC-chianchouchen/Pesonal_Website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Observational astrophysics focusing on galaxy formation and evolution
+- galaxy formation and evolution
-- Discovery and multi-wavelengths characteristics of the dusty star-forming galaxies
+- dusty star-forming galaxies
-- Cosmology probed by large-scale structures
+- large-scale structures
-- OIR/Far-infrared/(sub-)millimeter observational astronomy

 # Education to show in About widget
 education: